 Post-graduate study in India

-Known as master’s courses or doctorate degrees, they can take from two up to three years to complete, respectively.
-Post-graduate education in India is largely provided by universities, followed by colleges and the majority of students are women.
+Known as master’s courses or doctorate degrees, these can take from two up to three years to complete respectively.
+Post-graduate education in India is largely provided by universities, followed by colleges.
 Post-graduate study allows students to specialise in a chosen field and conduct large amounts of research.

 Adult education in India

-The purpose of adult education is to increase literacy and put people over age 21 who are illiterate further on the path of knowledge.
+The purpose of adult education is to increase literacy and help those over age 21 who pursue knowledge and career goals.
 In India, the National Literacy Mission Authority (NLMA) is responsible for funding and promoting adult education programmes.

 Distance Education in India